tbaggett/xfgloss/README.md

 ![TintColor Example](images/android_api16_switchcompatcell.jpg)

-*Default XF SwitchCell renderer on the left, XFGloss SwitchCompat-based renderer on the right*
+*Default XF SwitchCell renderer under Android Jellybean on the left, XFGloss SwitchCompat-based renderer on the right*

 **This option can be disabled** by setting the *XFGloss.Droid.Library.UsingSwitchCompatCell* property to false BEFORE calling the Init method, like so: